landoskape/syd/README.md

   - [ ] Add a "save" button that saves the current state of the viewer to a json file
   - [ ] Add a "load" button that loads the viewer state from a json file
   - [ ] Add a "freeze" button that allows the user to update state variables without updating the plot until unfreezing
+  - [ ] Add a window for capturing any error messages that might be thrown by the plot function.
+Maybe we could have a little interface for looking at each one (up to a point) and the user could press a button to throw an error for the traceback.
 - [ ] Consider "app_deployed" context for each deployer...
 - [ ] Consider the error messages and if they can be more informative and less opaque -- especially when debugging (e.g. when we always get routed to the decorators that check things...)
 - Notebook deployment debouncer: